On Little Missions, Fighting Racism, and Why This Prolifer Quit Being a Live Action Ambassador

 How would we be able to afford a child?

 This is a shot from one of our date nights about a year ago.
-Because money can be hard to come by, sometimes we just visit Deseret Book for a couple hours and admire the artwork and read exerpts from books we would like to own someday.
+Because money can be hard to come by, sometimes we just visit Deseret Book for a couple hours and admire the artwork and read excerpts from books we would like to own someday.

 However, with prayer, study, and reflection, we decided that this concern was, for us, not a valid reason to wait.